 01 of 15

-American Airlines took the top spot in North America after its merger with US Airways.
-The Fort Worth, Texas-based carrier handled 197.3 million passengers with 6500 daily departures.
-It has hubs in: Charlotte Douglas International Airport; Dallas/Fort Worth International Airport; John F. Kennedy International Airport (New York); Los Angeles International Airport; Miami International Airport; Chicago O'Hare International Airport; Philadelphia International Airport; Phoenix Sky Harbor International Airport; Ronald Reagan Washington National Airport.
+American Airlines, which merged with US Airways in 2013, retains the top spot of carriers based on passenger traffic.
+The Fort Worth, Texas-based carrier handled 209 million passengers with 2.2 million flights operated in 2017.
+American Airlines and American Eagle fly an average of 6,700 flights a day to nearly 350 destinations in more than 50 countries.
+It has hubs at Charlotte Douglas International Airport; Dallas/Fort Worth International Airport; John F. Kennedy International Airport (New York); Los Angeles International Airport; Miami International Airport; Chicago O'Hare International Airport; Philadelphia International Airport; Phoenix Sky Harbor International Airport; and Ronald Reagan Washington National Airport.

 02 of 15